dcarrsf/ngwp-cli/README.md

 ?
 Project description: A really cool media player built with Angular.
 ?
 Do you need page routing?
 Y/n Yes
 ```
 Be sure to cd into the new directory before running further commands.
+Run the npm install command to install dependencies.

 ```
 $ cd movie-player
+$ npm install
 ```

 ### route [name]